liafonx/Overflow/README.md

 # Overflow
 A consumable stacking system for balatro built from the ground up.
+This mod may be used in the place of Noituus or Incantation for mods that require either of those two